 - Address: 4401 Bridge Avenue (side of Mason’s Creamery)

 - Artist: Mike Sobeck

-Mason’s Creamery actually has two murals on its Bridge Ave. building, but the giant ice cream cone is definitely my favorite!
+Mason’s Creamery actually has two murals on its Bridge Ave. building (the other is a lettered mural that says “Come over all the time!”), but the giant ice cream cone is definitely my favorite!

 This was painted by local artist Mike Sobeck.
 Sobeck says the flavors he painted are Mason’s raspberry sorbet (SO GOOD) and caramel ice cream.